ChristophePelichet/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-purestorage-api.md

 * This Monitoring Plugin requires at least a Pure Storage API version >= 1.11 (https://static.pure1.purestorage.com/api-swagger/index.html).

-#### Create specific user

-You have to configure the user who can connect to storage array.
-This user must have at least "read only" access to the storage array.
+* A service account has to be created on the device.
+This account must have at least a "read only" access to the storage array.

 ## Installation